aravasio/chatterbox/README.md

 ~/.chatterbox/logs/
 ```

-- Chat logs are saved as JSON files with timestamps.
+- Chat logs are saved as pretty-printed JSON files with timestamps.
 - When a new chat session is started, the old session is archived.

 ---